lyokha/nginx-haskell-module/README.md

-By default *ghc* links the built haskell module against dynamic haskell libraries which means that basic haskell packages must have been installed on the target machine even if directive *haskell load* only loads an already compiled library.
-In principle *ghc* allows building an independent shared library with static linkage against other haskell libraries, but unfortunately the system linker will likely fail if those have been compiled without compilation flag *-fPIC* on vast majority of modern platforms, notably on *GNU/Linux x86_64*.
+By default *ghc* links the built haskell module against dynamic haskell libraries which means that basic haskell packages must have been installed on the target machine even when directive *haskell load* only loads an already compiled library.
+In principle *ghc* allows building an independent all-in-one shared library with static linkage against other haskell libraries, but unfortunately the system linker will likely fail if those have been compiled without compilation flag *-fPIC* on vast majority of modern platforms, notably on *GNU/Linux x86_64*.
 If it is not the case, static linkage can be turned on by simply adding an option *-static* in directive *haskell ghc_extra_flags*.

 Some facts about efficiency